Brightscout/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-subscriptions/Pagination_for_project_list.md

 **Expected**

-The list should be able to properly fetch and display all the projects added to the Jira account on MM.
-After step 2, The list should be able to properly fetch and display all the projects added to the Jira account on MM.
-After step 3, The list should be sorted in ascending order with respect to the projects added to the Jira account on MM.
+The list should be sorted in ascending order with respect to the projects added to the Jira account on MM.